fridaystreet/drone-ecs-node/README.md

 ####constainer_name
 The container name is required in order to determine which conatiner within the task definition to update the image name for this build.
 This setting is intended to accomodate definitions with multiple containers.

-Note - It is a case insensitive exact match on the name.
+Note - It is a non-case sensitive exact match on the name.
 It does not support wildcards.

 ####allow_multiple_clusters  (optional)
 This defaults to false as a safety precuation.
 If set to true it will allow matched definitions in multiple clusters to be updated at once.